Psychonauts 2: Announcement and fundraising

+Production

 During the campaign, Schafer confirmed that in addition to voice actors, several team members who worked on the original game would return for the sequel, including Erik Wolpaw as writer, Peter Chan and Scott Campbell as artists, and Peter McConnell as the composer.
+Wolpaw ultimately did not contribute to Psychonauts 2, owing to scheduling conflicts with his commitments to Half-Life: Alyx.
 2 Player Productions, a video production company who had previously worked with Double Fine to document the development of Broken Age, would be similarly documenting the creation of Psychonauts 2.
 Double Fine planned to use Unreal Engine 4 to develop the sequel, allowing them to save time and money that would otherwise be spent developing a custom game engine, as they had done in the past.

 The campaign reached its target funding goal with five days left in its 38-day campaign.
 Upon completion, a total of $3,829,024 had been raised from 24,109 backers, with about $1,874,000 (48%) coming from those who opted to invest in the game compared to those who chose the more traditional reward-based options.
 Some of this funding was tied up in process with the Security and Exchange Commission to authorize Fig's use of unaccredited investors; Fig during this time covered Double Fine's development costs from their own capital.
 The matter was resolved by September 2016, assuring Double Fine will receive the amount funded or invested.

 In February 2016, Zak McClendon, who had previously worked as design director at 2K Marin and Harmonix announced he had been hired as lead designer for Psychonauts 2.

 In February 2017, it was announced that Starbreeze Studios had invested $8 million to help digitally publish the game across all platforms.
 They would recoup the investment by gaining 85% of the profit on sales, after the Fig investors are accounted for, until it is recovered, and then take 60% beyond that.
 The investment only affected the distribution, as Double Fine retains all control on the intellectual property and the development process.

 Double Fine had originally planned on a 2018 release for the title, but announced in December 2017 that with the game in full development and their planned roadmap towards release completed, they did not expect to release the game until at least 2019.
 Double Fine premiered the game's first full trailer at The Game Awards 2018 in December 2018.

 Psychonauts 2 was in alpha at this time.